All incompatible measurements on qubits lead to multiparticle Bell nonlocality

-In a bipartite scenario where each part has two dichotomic measurements, all tight Bell inequalities are equivalent to the CHSH inequality ~\cite{Fine-BellIneq}, hence we just need to check when noisy Pauli measurements may lead to a Bell violation of this inequality.
-We then consider that both Alice and Bob perform the set of two Pauli measurements, $\oP$ and that $P_x:=P_{0|x}-P_{1|x}$ is the observable associated to the POVM $\{P_{0|x},P_{1|x}\}$.
-The behaviour $p(a_1a_2|x_1x_2)=\Tr(\rho P_{a_1|x_1}\otimes P_{a_2|x_2})$ is Bell local for all states $\rho\in\dens(\CC_2\otimes\CC_2)$ if and only if the operator

-has an eigenvalue strictly greater than $2$~\footnote{Strictly speaking one should consider all $8$ CHSH inequalities which are equivalent via relabelling of inputs and outputs, but due to the symmetry of the measurements we are considering, analysing a single representant of the CHSH inequality suffices.}.
-Now notice that for noisy Pauli measurements $D_\eta(P_{a|x})$, the associated observable reads as $P_x:=\eta P_{x}$ hence, the CHSH operator takes the form of $\eta^2 \text{CHSH}$ which has its maximal eigenvalue given by $\eta^2 2\sqrt{2}$~\cite{chsh69,chsh69-erratum,tsirelson85}, a quantity which is greater than two iff $\eta^2>\frac{1}{\sqrt{2}}$, hence $\etaB{2}(\oP) = \frac{1}{\sqrt[4]{2}}\approx 0.8409$.
-Note that this value does not coincide with the threshold of join measurability.
-This is not a contradiction to Ref.~\cite{WolfPerezgarciaFernandez-measIncomp}, since here Alice and Bob have to perform the same set of measurements, contrary to Ref.~\cite{WolfPerezgarciaFernandez-measIncomp}.

 Using similar ideas, we can also show that $\etaB{3}(\oP) \approx 0.7938$, proving that for a pair of Pauli measurements, $\etaB{2}(\oP)>\etaB{3}(\oP)$.
 To attain this goal, we first notice that we know all the tight Bell inequalities in tripartite scenario where all parties perform two dichotomic measurements~\cite{Sliwa-BellIneq,RossetbancalGisin-Bellnonlocality, werner2001all, zukowski2002bell}.
 Then, we fix our measurements as $\eta$ white noisy pair of Pauli measurements and evaluate the eigenvalues of all possible Bell operators.
-The computational code we wrote used to evaluate these eigenvalues is openly available~\cite{MTQ_github}.